jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Nothing improved my writing faster than getting feedback on it.
 Whether that feedback came from an editor or a group, I've written tons of content and I still dread getting my content back with marks and suggestions on it.
 But nothing has made me a better writer quite like someone spotting run on sentences, poorly formed arguments, or when I use the same words repeatedly.&nbsp;

-## A recap of 15 simple tips to write your best content:
+## How to become a better writer recap:

 1. Have something to say
 2. Write every day